Saanichton-based Theio Vitality sheds light on the connection between hair and nutrition

 “They’re so tiny, these lasers, that we can go to a size that’s like a fraction of a hair strand,” Christensen says.
 “Imagine your hair strand laying there.
 We’re burning it along the strand, and as we’re burning it in real time, we’re collecting the gas, which goes to a mass spec and then shows us all the elements in your hair over time.”

-From a difficult childhood experience to a profession in which she uncovers the stories that hair can tell about our health, Christensen’s work on health and nutrition marks a full-circle moment.
+From a difficult childhood experience to a profession in which she uncovers the stories that hair can tell about our health, Christensen’s work on nutrition marks a full-circle moment.
 “After many years of research, I realized that I could offer ‘more’ to hair science than other scientists as a result of being obsessed with hair from such a young age,” she says.
 “That is a rare combination.
 I began to see that trichotillomania was not my biggest flaw after all, but rather my superpower that made me see the world differently and made me the scientist I am today.
 Plus, with Theio Vitality hair analysis, now the whole world is pulling out their hair!”